rotub/rotub.github.io/_posts/2015-03-06-moved-to-jekyll.markdown

 categories: news
 ---

-**A few weeks ago** I decided that my site needed to change.
-It was already pretty simple but I wanted to simplify it even further.
+**A few weeks ago** I decided that my site needed to change and I have finally got around to doing something about it.
+I launched this site in January 2011.
+It hasn't changed much in that time.
+It's always been a pretty simple blog, but as of today it is even more simplified.

-I've endeavoured to make this blog about all things _unrelated_ to my work and instead focus on art, writing, travel, and micro-adventures.
-I'm still going to focus on those things.

 **Cleaned up**

 I have removed a lot of old posts.
 I hand-picked posts to keep and have archived the rest.
 They are not publicly accessible.

+**Keeping focus**

+I've endeavoured to make this blog about all things _unrelated_ to my work and instead focus on art, writing, travel, and micro-adventures.
+I'm still going to focus on those things.

 **Using Jekyll**